-[email protected] revolutionary nationalism has often been misunderstood.
-Our belief is that this is due to the Chicano Nation not meeting its responsibility in addressing a correct political line to the ICM (International Communist Movement) on the one hand and in the ICM’s mostly incorrect analysis of the social forces within these false U.S. borders.
+Chican@ revolutionary nationalism has often been misunderstood.
+Our belief is that this is due to the Chican@ Nation not meeting its responsibility in addressing a correct political line to the ICM (International Communist Movement) on the one hand and in the ICM’s mostly incorrect analysis of the social forces within these false U.S. borders.

 To be clear the CPA does not draw heavily on indigenismo – which is steeped in metaphysical trappings.
 We draw heavily on materialism.
 As materialists we recognize that not all inhabitants of Mexico are indigenous – although according to Jack Forbes most are!
 What’s more We disagree with your understanding that Chicano nationalism believes all are “mestizos” in Mexico, the CPA(MLM) believes that the term Mestizo is actually a label deriving from the colonizers agit/prop that strips [email protected] of many features of nationhood.
 “Mestizo” is anti-materialist, that as Jack Forbes suggests, is better suited to describe many of the European nations such as Italy, Sicily, etc.

-Those who confuse Chicano revolutionary nationalism with the settler need to study the development of nations, specifically the book Chicano Power and the Struggle for Aztlán, which includes the political line of the CPA when it comes to a nation.
-We ask those who are curious on our line to read the [email protected] Red Book ([email protected] Power and the Struggle for Aztlán).
+Those who confuse Chican@ revolutionary nationalism with the settler need to study the development of nations, specifically the book Chican@ Power and the Struggle for Aztlán, which includes the political line of the CPA when it comes to a nation.
+We ask those who are curious on our line to read the Chican@ Red Book (Chican@ Power and the Struggle for Aztlán).

 Our Moral Compass